Charts of Kansas school spending presented in different forms.

 One of the most important charts shows state spending per-pupil, adjusted for inflation.
 It shows the total of state and local spending, which is useful because in 2015 the state made a change in the way revenue is allocated between state and local sources.
 It also shows base state aid per pupil, which is an important number as it is the starting point for the school funding formula.

 Why is total state and local spending higher than base state aid?
-Weightings add to the base to compensate school districts for things like at-risk children, English language learners, and other items.
-These weightings have grown over time, so as base state aid has generally fallen, total spending has generally risen.
+The answer is weightings.
+These are amounts that are added to the base to pay for things like at-risk children, English language learners, and other items.
+The value of weightings has grown over time, so as base state aid has generally fallen, total spending has generally risen.